World War II in Yugoslav Macedonia: Aftermath

 The total number of casualties in Macedonia from World War II was approximately 24,000, as follows: 7,000 Jews, 6,000 Serbians, 6,000 ethnic Macedonians, 4,000 Albanians and 1,000 Bulgarians.
 This includes around 3,000 "collaborationists", "counter-revolutionaries" and civilian victims, 7,000 Jews exterminated in concentration camps, and 14,000 resistance fighters and soldiers.
 According to Bogoljub Kočović the relative number of war losses was the lowest among the Macedonians, compared to the other ethnic groups in Yugoslavia:

 According to a Yugoslav census from 1966 on the casualties of the war, the ethnic Macedonian victims were 6,724.
+It appears the number of ethnic Macedonian partisans killed from October 1941 to October 1944 in direct battles against Bulgarians is only several dozens.
+Indicative of the weak resistance for most of the war towards the Bulgarians, a case which is still a taboo topic in North Macedonia.
 They are result from different reasons as follows:

 Despite Bulgaria's significant involvement on the side of the Allies at the end of the war, the country was not cast as a co-fighting country at the Paris Peace Conference, 1946 and was ordered to pay Yugoslavia war reparations for the occupation of Macedonia and Southern Serbia, which Yugoslavia unilaterally abandoned in 1947.

 After the war for the first time in history, the Macedonian people managed to obtain their statehood, nation and language.
-These events marked the defeat of the Bulgarian nationalism and the victory of the Macedonism in the area.
+These events marked the defeat of the Macedono-Bulgarianism and the victory of the Macedonianism in the area.